-2021 Fall Creek Junior High Costa Rica Conservation Expedition
+2020 Fall Creek Junior High Osa Costa Rica Conservation Expedition

-Dear Families, Friends, and Travelers – Welcome to the 2021 Fall Creek Junior High Costa Rica Conservation Expedition!!
-To learn the basics about this once in a lifetime opportunity, you'll begin by using the Pre-Enrollment page, the purpose of which is to share exciting highlights and important info that participants will want to know before signing up.
-If you enroll, you'll begin using the Post-Enrollment webpage, which offers a much greater level of detail.
-Please be sure to review the information thoroughly and get excited for Costa Rica!
-Pura vida!
+Dear Families, Friends, and Travelers – Welcome to the 2020 Fall Creek Junior High Osa Costa Rica Conservation Expedition!
+You are currently on the Pre-Enrollment page, the purpose of which is to share exciting highlights and important info that participants will want to know before signing up.
+If you enroll, you'll begin using the Post-Enrollment page which offers a greater level of detail.
+Please be sure to review the information thoroughly and get excited for Costa Rica!!
+Pura Vida!

 Group Organizer(s):